When families plan a trip to Kyushu, they often picture serene hot springs or bustling city shopping. But Oita has a wilder side.

 Ticket Strategy (Crucial!)

-- Arrive Early: On weekends and holidays, Jungle Bus times slots fill up within an hour of opening.
-You should aim to arrive at the park gate 30–45 minutes before opening time.
+- Arrive Early: On weekends and holidays, Jungle Bus time slots fill within an hour of opening.
+Aim to reach the park gate 30–45 minutes before opening.

 - Book Immediately: Once inside, head straight to the ticket counter to secure your bus time.